 A benchmark is a standard or reference point against which other things are compared.
 It is mostly used as a tool of comparison.
 Benchmarks are used to compare anything and everything.

-In the smartphone area, benchmarks are used to compare everything from the performance of entire phones to its individual components such as cameras, SoCs (CPUs and GPUs), storage speed, battery life etc.
+In the smartphone area, benchmarks are used to compare everything from the performance of entire phones to their components such as cameras, SoCs (CPUs and GPUs), storage speed, battery life, etc.

 Recommended: How to read Smartphone processor specs